-As the intervertebral discs weaken, they may lose their shape and push beyond their normal anatomic boundary.
+As the discs weaken, they may lose their shape and push beyond their normal boundary.
 This process may create a bulge or protrusion of disc material that applies compressive pressure to surrounding spinal nerves.
-Thus, a disc protrusion in the neck, even if it is a mild disc protrusion, may cause radiating pain, tingling, numbness and loss of mobility.
+A disc protrusion in the neck, even if it is a mild disc protrusion, may cause radiating pain, tingling, numbness and loss of mobility.

 The first step in the recovery of a neck disc protrusion is a confirmed diagnosis.
 A physician must make an accurate diagnosis to prescribe the correct treatment.
 When consulting your physician, try to be specific and honest when describing symptoms associated with neck disc protrusion.
 The following questions are likely to be asked:

 - Do you experience severe headaches?

 - Do you ever feel a prolonged, dull ache in your neck?

 - Do you feel sharp pain radiating down your shoulders and arms?

 - Do your hands ever go numb?

 - Do your arms and/or hands feel weak?